Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Geometric structures and symmetry breaking

-Therefore it describes a sort of gauge theory on $M$.
-The two peculiarities here compared to the usual Yang--Mills--Higgs Lagrangian is that the curvature has again been dropped and the coupling $\nabla\Phi$ has been replaced with $N_\nabla\Phi$ regarded as a non-minimal quadratic coupling in (\ref{YMH}).
+This functional is again invariant under $\cg_{TM}$ acting on $(\nabla ,\Phi ,g)$ as before and it is non-negative.
+Therefore it describes a sort of gauge theory on $M$ what we call a {\it Yang--Mills--Higgs--Nijenhuis field theory}.
+The peculiarities here compared to the usual Yang--Mills--Higgs Lagrangian are that the curvature has again been replaced with the torsion, the connection is minimally coupled to the metric but its usual minimal coupling $\nabla\Phi$ to the Higgs field has been replaced with $N_\nabla\Phi$ regarded as a non-minimal quadratic coupling in (\ref{YMH}).
 This further departure from the physical side gives rise again to a familiar structure on $M$ on the mathematical side as follows.